Arnabds/Stock-Market-Prediction/README.md

 ```

 <h3 id="Prediction">Prediction</h3>
 In all the model we got good results.
 Recall that it is a stock market data which tends to be whimsical.
 So it will be difficult to get the accurate prediction but we can observe the classification with some nice accuracy.
+Next, we evaluated performance with Pipelines fitting logistic regression along with regularization lasso, ridge, and elastic net.
+We varied the norm ratio as well and recorded our prediction accuracy.
 We have also checked our model with backtesting and forward validation.
 Here is the picture of some of our predictions.
-You will see that we can make simple regression stronger enough to make good prediction.
+You will see that we can make simple regression stronger enough to make good predictions.

 ![XGBoost regression](/images/XGboost_reg.png)